 Learn more about how to get verified on Amazon Music.

 Deezer’s artist services platform is named Deezer Backstage.
-Once you’ve released music you Deezer, you can claim and verify your profile there.
+Once you’ve released music on Deezer, you can claim and verify your profile there.

 Deezer Backstage allows you to curate and update your artist profile including images, bios, social links, touring details and playlists, as well as delve into data behind your streams and lots more.